LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 </p>

 <p align="center">
-Figure.
+Figure 14.
 DoD in real case
 </p>

 A subregion of scene evolution is displayed below, a seaport as well as several new buildings emerged and are well detected with our method.